mahpooya/dotenv-mix/README.md

-Add the [`dotenv-webpack`] plugin to Laravel Mix to securely add dotenv and other environment variables and only expose what you use.
+Add the [`dotenv-webpack`][1] plugin to Laravel Mix to securely add dotenv and other environment variables and only expose what you use.

 <div align="center">